wadelau/wadelau.github.io/hanjst/hanjst-config.md

 	"IsDebug": false, //- verbose output in console
 };
 ```
-Keys listed in above can be set in window.Han
+Keys listed in above can be set in window.Hanjst before the main source file, i.e., Hanjst.js .

+However it is highly-recommended to keep them untouched due to unexpected or unknown warnings or errors.